+Inspection report for early years provision

+Unique Reference Number Inspection date Inspector

+250538 08 January 2008 Margaret Elizabeth Roberts

-Inspection report for early years provision Unique Reference Number 312200 Inspection date07 February 2008InspectorPatricia Graham Type of inspection Childcare Type of care Childminding ABOUT THIS INSPECTION The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
+Type of inspection Type of care Childcare Childminding

+ABOUT THIS INSPECTION

+The purpose of this inspection is to assure government, parents and the public of the quality of childcare and, if applicable, of nursery education.
 The inspection was carried out under Part XA Children Act 1989 as introduced by the Care Standards Act 2000 and, where nursery education is provided, under Schedule 26 of the School Standards and Framework Act 1998.

 This report details the main strengths and any areas for improvement identified during the inspection.
 The judgements included in the report are made in relation to the outcomes for children set out in the Children Act 2004; the National Standards for under 8s day care and childminding; and, where nursery education is provided, the Curriculum guidance for the foundation stage.

 The report includes information on any complaints about the childcare provision which Ofsted has received since the last inspection or registration or 1 April 2004 whichever is the later.

-The key inspection judgements and what they mean Outstanding: this aspect of the provision is of exceptionally high quality Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound Inadequate: this aspect of the provision is not good enough For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.
-THE QUALITY AND STANDARDS OF THE CARE On the basis of the evidence collected on this inspection:
+The key inspection judgements and what they mean

+Outstanding: this aspect of the provision is of exceptionally high quality Good: this aspect of the provision is strong Satisfactory: this aspect of the provision is sound Inadequate: this aspect of the provision is not good enough

+For more information about early years inspections, please see the booklet Are you ready for your inspection? which is available from Ofsted's website: www.ofsted.gov.uk.

+THE QUALITY AND STANDARDS OF THE CARE

+On the basis of the evidence collected on this inspection:

 The quality and standards of the care are satisfactory.
 The registered person meets the National Standards for under 8s day care and childminding.

 At the time of the inspection there were no children on roll.
 Ofsted judges that the provider remains suitable to provide care.

 WHAT SORT OF SETTING IS IT?

-The childminder was registered in 1989.
-She lives with her husband in the Stalybridge area of Tameside.
-The play room, dining room, kitchen and conservatory of the childminder's home are used for childminding and there is an enclosed garden for outside play.
-The childminder is registered to care for a maximum of four children at any one time but is not caring for children at present.
-No children on roll When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
+The childminder was registered in 1993.
+She lives with her two children aged 15 and 11 years in Newmarket, Suffolk.
+The whole of the ground floor is used for childminding and there is a small backyard for outside play.
+The childminder is registered to care for a maximum of five children at any one time but has not cared for any in the last three years.
+The childminder has a cat.

+When a provider does not have children on roll at the time of the inspection, inspection judgements are based on evidence gathered from discussions with the provider and an inspection of the premises, equipment and relevant documentation.
 As there are no children on roll, the quality of the provision cannot be judged better than satisfactory because there is no reliable evidence on which to assess its impact on children.

-THE EFFECTIVENESS OF THE PROVISION Helping children to be healthy The provision is satisfactory.
+THE EFFECTIVENESS OF THE PROVISION

+Helping children to be healthy